beginning of content

 Your doctor will ask about your symptoms and about your health in general.
 They will examine you (or your baby) for any signs of an infection.

-Your doctor may recommend testing your blood or urine (wee) for GBS bacteria.
-Sometimes other body fluids are tested, depending on where your infection is.
+Your doctor may recommend testing your blood and urine (wee) for group B streptococcus bacteria.

 How is group B streptococcal infection treated?

-If you or your baby are diagnosed with an infection, intravenous antibiotics (through a drip) will be given urgently.
+If you or your baby is diagnosed with an infection, IV antibiotics will be given urgently.
+Both early-onset and late-onset group B streptococcal infections need these antibiotics.

 Can group B streptococcal infection be prevented?

-GBS infection cannot be prevented entirely, but you can reduce the risk of passing an infection on to your baby during childbirth.
+Group B streptococcal infection cannot be prevented, but you can reduce the risk of passing an infection on to your baby during childbirth.

-Intravenous antibiotics (given through a drip) are recommended for some people during labour to help prevent GBS infection in your newborn.
+IV antibiotics are recommended for some people during labour to help prevent infection in your newborn.
+These antibiotics may be started 4 or more hours before your baby's birth.

-Talk to your doctor or midwife about whether you are at risk and may need antibiotics during labour.
+Talk to your doctor or midwife about your risk of infection, and if you need antibiotics during labour.

-Complications depend on the type of infection you have and where the infection is in your body.
+Complications depend on the type of infection you have and where the group B streptococcal infection is in your body.
+Your doctor may talk to you about antibiotics, and how they can help prevent complications — this is especially important during childbirth.

 Resources and support

-Do you prefer to read languages other than English?
-NSW Health has fact sheets on pregnancy screening for Group B streptococcus in different languages.
+NSW Health has fact sheets on pregnancy screening for Group B streptococcus and sepsis in different languages.